jro31/jethro-codes/_articles/my-story.md

 Turns-out there's a lot of leeches in the jungle, and they can smell you coming.

-No matter how diligent you were in swiping them away, you would constantly find them climbing up, and sometimes falling into your shoes.
+No matter how diligent you are in swiping them away, you constantly find them climbing up, and sometimes falling into your shoes.
 But you can't stop and take your shoes off, because there are so many of them, coming at you from all angles.

 It was like a zombie apocalpse, with really, really small worm-like zombies.